XAI4Science: From Understanding Model Behavior to Discovering New Scientific Knowledge

 Submission Format

 Submissions must be in a single PDF file and are required to use the ICLR 2025 LaTeX template.
-The page limit applies to both the initial and final camera ready version.
 The list of references does not count towards the page limit.
 Authors may use as many pages of appendices as they wish, but reviewers are not required to read the appendix.

 Submission Link